Feb 26, 2024

 In clear conscience ’n fairness

-In stark contrast to the scriptural exclusivity of the Semitic faiths of Judaism, Christianity and Islam that ironically are mutually skeptical and hostile as well, thus runs the all-inclusive Hindu philosophical stream in seven-hundred verses of Bhagavad-Gita.
+In stark contrast to the scriptural exclusivity of the Abrahamic dispensations of Judaism, Christianity, and Islam that ironically are mutually skeptical and hostile as well, thus runs the all-inclusive Hindu philosophical stream of the Gita.

 And yet, as if to prove that the destiny of man is but to suffer in strife, either of religious bigotry or of racial prejudice, and/or both, the Brahmanism had abused the all-inclusive Hinduism by subjecting large sections of the Indian society to In-humanism.

 The above verses are excerpted from Bhagvad-Gita: Treatise of self-help, sans 110 verses interpolated in the version in vogue.

 |The amazing aspect of the divine revelation of Christ is its simplicity, so as to be summed up by Him in a single sentence: 'Love one another as I have loved you'.
 St Paul, the apostle of Christ to the Gentiles, sums up the whole of morality in the virtue of charity.
 It is what frees man from the law's stipulations, because if one has charity, you cannot break the law; conversely, breaking the law is sinning against charity: indeed, sin is uncharity.
 Love of God is expressed in charity towards one's fellow man.
 This is the message of Christ.